“So, are you going to look for work when you get home?” she asked.

 I’m happier, healthier, more motivated and more excited about life than ever.

 Is that what Peter Pan Syndrome is about?
-Not working a crappy job, not getting married before you’re ready and not settling for a life you don’t want?
+Following your passion, not working a crappy job, not getting married before you’re ready and not settling for a life you don’t want?
 Well then, shit, you can make me the face of the franchise if you want to.
 I think all men should be Peter Pans.

 Every day I grow more and more amused at how powerful social conditioning has been.
 Somehow we all grew up with ideas ingrained into us that there are “good” and “bad” paths in life, and that if we don’t get jobs and pay taxes and have families that we’re irresponsible.